Music Publishing 101

 Songwriting & Recordings

 Songwriting and recordings are legally separate and earn revenue in differing (yet often parallel) ways.
 Whenever a song is played or sold there are separate and distinct royalties due to the songwriters, performers and the owner of the recording

 Music publishing is the portion of the music industry concerned with the songwriting specifically.
 Publishers control song rights on behalf of songwriters/composers, collecting and paying them song royalties accordingly.
 In value terms publishing is worth around ⅓ of the overall music industry, with the master rights (recorded music) and live music making up the remaining ⅔.

 The recorded and publishing parts of the industry are very distinct, though naturally are interconnected and have several touchpoints- such as mechanical rights (royalties due to publishers from record labels) and synchronization (where both publisher and record label agree licensing terms and have a share in fees).

 You’re owed royalties every time a song you’ve written is performed or played publicly.
 That means:

 Live performances - festivals, gigs

-There is over £2.5 Billion publishing royalties unclaimed globally due to failures in the collection chain.
+There is over £1.8 Billion in publishing royalties unclaimed globally due to failures in the collection chain.